icy/icy_picture_modify/doc/zaml.md

   The following variables are known

   * `edit_image_of`:      Default: *owner*.
-                          Array of authors whose images are editable by the current user
+                          Array of authors/groups whose images are editable by the current user
   * `replace_image_of`:   Default: *owner*.
-                          Array of authors whose images can be replaced by a new version by the current user.
+                          Array of authors/groups whose images can be replaced by a new version by the current user.
   * `delete_image_of`:    Default: *empty array*.
-                          Array of authors whose images are deletable by the current user
+                          Array of authors/groups whose images are deletable by the current user

   * `upload_image_to`:    Default: *empty array*.
                           Array of albums to which the current user can upload new image